intel-unesp-mcp/infieri2019-session2/README.md

 C++ Compiler the programmer must specify the compiler argument -qopenmp.
 Without this argument, the code will still compile, but all code will be executed with only one thread.
 In order to make certain functions and variables of the OpenMP library available, the directive `#include <omp.h>` must be used at the beginning of the code.

-### 1.3 Overview of Cilk Plus

-Cilk Plus is an extension to the C and C++ programming languages, designed for multithreaded parallel computing, making it easier to write parallel programs that exploit the multiple processors and vector instructions available on modern processors[^3].
-It is an emerging standard currently supported by gcc 4.7 or above and the Intel C++ Compiler.
-Its functionality and scope of application are similar to those of OpenMP; however, it is distinguished by its focus on minimal but sufficient support for parallelism in C and C++.
-The three main keywords in the Cilk Plus standard are `_Cilk_for`, `_Cilk_spawn` and `_Cilk_sync`.
-They allow for the implementation of a variety of parallel algorithms.
-Programming for Intel Xeon Phi coprocessors may also require the keywords `_Cilk_shared` and `_Cilk_offload`.
-Language extensions such as array notation, hyperobjects, elemental function and `#pragma simd` are also part of Intel Cilk Plus.

-Unlike OpenMP, the Cilk Plus standard guarantees that serialized code will produce the same results as parallel code, if the program has a deterministic behavior.
-It is designed to seamlessly integrate vectorization and thread-parallelism in applications using this framework.
-The nature of Intel Cilk Plus keywords and semantics preserves the serial nature of codes.
-With this framework, the programmer should focus on exposing the parallelism in the application rather than optimizing low-level aspects such as thread creation, work distribution and data sharing.
-Cilk Plus uses an efficient scheduling algorithm based on “work stealing”, which may be more efficient than OpenMP in complex multi-program applications.

-Cilk Plus also implements array notation, a method for specifying slices of arrays or whole arrays in a simple way, and applying element-wise operations to arrays of the same shape.
-The Intel C++ Compiler implements these operations using vector code, mapping data-parallel constructs to the SIMD hardware.

-OpenMP and Cilk Plus have the same scope of application to parallel algorithms and similar functionality.
-The choice between OpenMP and Cilk Plus as the parallelization method may be dictated either by convenience, or by performance considerations.
-It is often easy enough to implement the code with both frameworks and compare the performance.
-In general, trivial and highly parallel algorithms should run equally well in any of these two parallel frameworks.
-For complex algorithms with nested parallelism and heterogeneous tasks, Cilk Plus generally provides good performance, but offers little freedom for fine-tuning; in contrast, OpenMP may require more tuning to perform well; however, it allows more control over scheduling and work distribution.
-Additionally, Intel OpenMP and Intel Cilk Plus libraries can be used side by side in the same code without conflicts.
-In case of nested parallelism, it is preferable to use Cilk Plus parallel regions inside OpenMP parallel regions, and not the other way around.

-In order to make certain functions of Intel Cilk Plus available, the preprocessing directive `#include <cilk/cilk.h>` must be used at the beginning of the code.

-### 1.4 Hands-on Activities
+### 1.3 Hands-on Activities

 **Notes:**

-* The following set of activities is mainly based on exercises extracted from this excellent book: _"Parallel Programming and Optimization with Intel Xeon Phi Coprocessors"_ (Colfax International, 2013, pp. 285-290).
+* The following set of activities is mainly based on exercises extracted from the book:

+_"Parallel Programming and Optimization with Intel Xeon Phi Coprocessors"_ (Colfax International, 2013, pp. 285-290).

 * All the source codes we will be using in this section are located in **SOURCE-DIR**.
 For more information, check the [**"getting the source files"**](#get_repo) section.

-**1.4.1** To help you recall how to compile and execute an OpenMP code, have a look at the source code `openmp.c`, located at **SOURCE-DIR**, which prints out the total number of OpenMP threads and for each fork-join branch prints out **“Hello world from thread %d"**.
+**1.3.1** To help you recall how to compile and execute an OpenMP code, have a look at the source code `openmp.c`, located at **SOURCE-DIR**, which prints out the total number of OpenMP threads and for each fork-join branch prints out **“Hello world from thread %d"**.
 Compile the code using `icc` for the Xeon processor and for the Xeon coprocessor, using the appropriate flag `-qopenmp` to enable OpenMP.
-Before running it, set the environment variable `OMP_NUM_THREADS` to a number N between 1 and the maximum number of threads available either on the host or on the coprocessor, using the
+Before running it, set the environment variable `OMP_NUM_THREADS` to a number N between 1 and the maximum number of threads available on the host, using the command:
-command:

 ```bash
 [SERVER]$ export OMP_NUM_THREADS=N